freeman42x/haskell-editor-setup/README.md

 To see a list of Haskell IDE Engine features see: [HIE features](https://github.com/haskell/haskell-ide-engine#features)

+For a list of editor / IDE features see: [rainbyte/haskell-ide-chart](https://github.com/rainbyte/haskell-ide-chart)

 Choose your operating system and continue the steps required for it:

 * Windows